 Tel: 01667 460232 Web: www.historicenvironment.scot

 One of the best examples of a 12th-century motte and bailey castle in Scotland, Duffus Castle consists of an extensive outer bailey with a wet moat, a walled and ditched inner bailey, and a large motte.
 On the motte was built a square 14th-century stone shell-keep of two storeys.
-There were ranges of buildings in the outer bailey.
+There were ranges of buildings in the outer bailey, which were occupied as the main residence of the castle.
 The motte was not strong enough to support the keep and part has collapsed down the slope.
 The castle was surrounded by the now drained Loch of Spynie.

 ‘Duffous Cast.’ is shown as a large tower with outbuildings or a courtyard on Pont’s map of Moray and Nairn.

 The original castle was built by Freskin, Lord of Strathbrock, a Fleming who also held property in West Lothian and elsewhere, from whom both the Murrays and the Sutherlands were descended.
 David I stayed here while supervising the construction of nearby Kinloss Abbey.